ckormanyos/ti84-ref_app/readme.md

 A skinny `main()` subroutine in the soruce file [`app_main.c`](./src/app/app_main.c) controls the program flow.
-The application is written in high-level, modern C23.
+The application is written in C23.
 There is minimal use of assembly for startup and to interface with [TI-83 Plus System Routines](https://education.ti.com/html/eguides/discontinued/computer-software/EN/SDK-TI-83-System-Routines_EN.pdf).